 This graphic design principles guide will lead you in the right direction by taking it back to basics.
 If you have recently left school or have self-taught yourself, it’s well worth brushing up on your design knowledge to ensure you can master the tools and techniques that will make your work shine.

-We recommend reviewing the graphics design fundamental principles of visual design and elements that make good design.
+We recommend reviewing the below-mentioned graphics design fundamental principles of visual design and elements that help to create good designs.

-Start by asking yourself What is the most important fact your audience needs to know?
-Then, design should focus on this information most heavily.
+Start by asking yourself, What is the most important fact your audience needs to know?
+Then, the design should focus on this information most heavily.

 Organize the information into hierarchical categories by imagining a design in your mind and letting your brain organize it.
 Then, use your graphic design to communicate this visual order based on this mental design.